cwurld/django_tracker/README.rst

 Django Tracker Templates
 ---------------------------
 The templates are designed for Bootstrap 4.
-If you want something different, you take advantage of Django's template loader order and put the directory "django_tracker" into your own project and put the templates you want to over-ride in there.
-This is cause Django to load your template instead of the default.
+If you want something different, you can take advantage of Django's template loader order and put the directory "django_tracker" into your own project and put the templates you want to over-ride in there.
+This causes Django to load your template instead of the default.

+You will need to create a template called django_tracker_base.html and put it in your templates dir.
+The only requirement is that it have this block: {% block content %}{% endblock %}

 There is a template tag to hide/show a section of a template based on whether or not the user is allowed to see the tracker: